 Together with their parents, (name of bride) and (name of bride) joyously invite you to celebrate their wedding day on the first of (Hebrew month), corresponding to (secular date).

 While any wording choice is right if it reflects the desire of the couple, the traditional Jewish wedding invitation emphasizes joy and celebration rather than solemnity or formality.
 For this reason, it’s more traditional to use phrasing such as ‘share in our joy’ rather than ‘request the honor of your presence’ when wording a Jewish wedding invitation.

 In some communities, it’s standard for wedding party invitations to describe the marriage of ‘X’ to ‘Y,’ but Jewish wedding invitations typically use the word ‘and’ in between the names of the couple.

-List the Hebrew Date and Consider Incorporating a Hebrew Translation It’s tradition to include the Hebrew date of the wedding ceremony on the invitation, which means finding the corresponding date in the Jewish lunar calendar to the secular date of the wedding.
+It’s tradition to include the Hebrew date of the wedding ceremony on the invitation, which means finding the corresponding date in the Hebrew calendar calendar to the secular date of the wedding.

 In some communities, it’s common for the left side of the Jewish wedding card to include all of the information in Hebrew.
 This is especially common in Orthodox Jewish communities, for Sephardic or Mizrachi couples, or couples with many Israeli relatives.
 If either party has a Hebrew name, those are typically used on the Hebrew side of the invitation.